Tie a Bubble Egg Pattern

 Egg Flies

-• Hook Egg or Scud type
+• Hook Short shank Egg or Scud type

 • or a fluorescent hot spot color like Fire Orange or Chartreuse